efayola/MICB475_25W1_Team_6/Meetings/October_16.md

 ### Aim
 1. boutique analysis - diversity analysis as line graph/box plot
-   * trends over time
+   * trends over time to see timepoint development of microbiome
-   * timepoint development
-   * diff btwn male and female
-   * before vs after weening
+   * diff btwn male and female before vs after weening

-choose top 3 interesting timepoints
+choose top 3 interesting timepoints and then do the following:

 2. diversity metrics - box plot for the different time points
 3. core microbiome venn diagram